PRIMAVERA-H2020/PrecipDistribution/README.md

 3) search for "sberthou" is all the code to replace all the locations to your own locations

-4) now you can process the data to generate the intermediate json files (which will be used in a second step to generate the figures) in launch_all_europe.py, set your bin options, the frequency of the data ('d' for daily), if you do 1D histograms (which is what is used with the GMD PRIMAVERA vs CORDEX paper or wet/dry spells (2D histograms used in oher of my Berthou et al. papers).
+4) now you can process the data to generate the intermediate json files (which will be used in a second step to generate the figures) in launch_all_europe.py, set your bin options, the frequency of the data ('d' for daily), if you do 1D histograms (which is what is used with the GMD PRIMAVERA vs CORDEX paper or wet/dry spells (2D histograms used in Fig. 8 of https://link.springer.com/article/10.1007/s00382-018-4114-6 and Fig. 10 here: https://link.springer.com/content/pdf/10.1007%2Fs00382-019-04759-4.pdf).

 python2.7 launch_all_europe.py